-The Directors having reviewed the detailed risk disclosures in note 2, noting particularly the Company's short duration, highly liquid fixed interest investment portfolio and its expected liability profile, as well as the business plan and forecast for the period up to 31 December 2022 have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due.
+The Directors having reviewed the detailed risk disclosures in note 2, noting particularly the Company's short duration, highly liquid fixed interest investment portfolio and its expected liability profile, as well as the business plan and forecast for the period up to 31 December 2023, and the going concern section within the accounting policies on page 20 have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due.
 Accordingly, the Board has adopted and continues to consider appropriate the going concern basis in preparing the financial statements.